mosup16/keycloak-spi-impl/README.md

- ## This repo demonstarate how to implement custom keycloak registration and implements some of keycloak SPIs
+ ## This repository demonstrates how to implement custom Keycloak registration and provides implementations for some of Keycloak's SPIs.